annaeliana7/JavaScript-Capstone/README copy.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone `https://github.com/annaeliana7/JavaScript-Capstone.git`
+- On the terminal run this command git clone `https://github.com/annaeliana7/Kanban-Microverse-Template.git`

-- Go to the repository folder using command prompt cd `JavaScript-Capstone`
+- Go to the repository folder using command prompt cd `Kanban-Microverse-Template`

 - Install the dev dependencies for linters run npm install.